predictiveworks/raster-zoo/README.md

 This complements Internet of Things sensor readings and Cyber Defense endpoint & traffic data to reach full situational awareness for secure (industrial) IoT environments.

+## Analytics Zoo

+Analytics Zoo seamless scales TensorFlow, Keras and PyTorch to distributed big data based on Apache Spark, Flink and Ray.
+It lets you easily apply existing AI models (from TensorFlow to BigDL to OpenVINO etc.), build your own AI models from JSON configurations without writing a single line of code and automate the deep & machine learning process (like feature engineering, hyper parameter tuning, model selection, distributed inference and more).